-- When the inverter is installed in a Photovoltaic System, the NEC requires that the DC circuit conductors and overcurrent devices to the inverter be sized to carry not less than 125% of the inverter's maximum current rating. - The DC positive and negative cables connected to the inverter from the battery bank should be tied together with wire ties or electrical tape approximately every 6 inches.
-This helps improve the surge capability and reduces the effects of inductance, which improves the inverter waveform and reduces the wear of the inverter's filter capacitors. - Crimped and sealed copper ring terminal lugs with a 5/16" hole should be used to connect the DC wires to the inverter's DC terminals. - The battery bank voltage MUST match the DC voltage required by the inverter (i.e., 24-volt battery bank for a 24-volt inverter) or the inverter may be damaged. - To ensure the maximum performance from the inverter, all connections from the battery bank to the inverter should be minimized.
-The exception is the DC overcurrent disconnect in the positive line and a shunt in the negative line.
-Any other additional connection will contribute to additional voltage drops, and these extra connection points may loosen during use. - All wiring to the battery terminals should be checked periodically (once a month) for proper tightness.
-The torque requirement for the DC terminals is between 10 to 12 ft lbf (13.6 to 16.3 N-m).
-If you don't have a torque wrench, ensure all DC terminals are tight and cannot move. - Be aware that overtightening or misthreading the nuts on the DC terminals can cause the bolts to strip and snap/break off. - Make sure cables have a smooth bend radius and do not become kinked.
-Place long cable runs in conduit and follow existing wire runs where possible. - A brief spark or arc may occur when connecting the battery cables to the inverter DC terminals; this is normal and due to the inverter's internal capacitors being charged. - Color code the DC cables/wires with colored tape or heat shrink tubing: RED for positive (+); WHITE for negative (-); and GREEN for DC ground, to avoid polarity problems.
+- When the inverter is installed in a photovoltaic system, the NEC requires that the DC circuit conductors and overcurrent devices to the inverter be sized to carry not less than 125% of the inverter's maximum current rating. - The DC positive and negative cables connected to the inverter from the battery bank should be tied together with wire ties or electrical tape approximately every 6 inches (15.2 cm).
+This helps improve the surge capability and reduces the effects of inductance, which improves the inverter waveform and reduces the wear of the inverter's filter capacitors. - Crimped and sealed copper ring terminal lugs with a 5/16" hole should be used to connect the DC wires to the inverter's DC terminals. - The battery bank voltage MUST match the DC voltage required by the inverter (i.e., 24-volt battery bank for a 24-volt inverter) or the inverter may be damaged. - To ensure the maximum performance from the inverter, all connections from the battery bank to the inverter should be minimized-the exception is the DC overcurrent disconnect in the positive line and a shunt in the negative line.
+Any other additional connection will contribute to additional voltage drops, and these extra connection points may loosen during use. - Check all wiring to the battery terminals periodically (once a month) for proper tightness.
+The torque requirement for the DC terminals is between 10 to 12 lbf-ft (13.6 to 16.3 N-m).
+Be aware that overtightening or misthreading the nuts on the DC terminals can cause the bolts to strip and snap/break off. - A brief spark or arc may occur when connecting the battery cables to the inverter DC terminals; this is normal and due to the inverter's internal capacitors being charged.

-Figure 2-4, DC and Battery Temperature Sensor Wiring
+Figure 2-6, DC and Battery Temperature Sensor Wiring